lspestrip/striptun/README.rst

 7. Find the configuration which maximizes the match between the product of the transconductances across the two legs (Q1→Q2→Q3 and Q6→Q5→Q4)

-8. From TransHEMT_Q4 and Vd = 0.9 V derive Id for Q4

-9. Save all the plots
+8. Save all the plots

-10. Generate a Markdown report and an HTML report
+9. Generate a Markdown report and an HTML report

 Transconductance